Leaving the UA

 How Separation Affects Your Benefits

-When you leave your University position for any reason, including resignation, layoff, termination, or nonrenewal of contract, you may have questions about your health benefits, retirement plans, accrued sick and vacation leave, qualified tuition reduction, email accounts, and other benefits.
+When you leave your University position for any reason, including resignation, reduction in force/layoff, termination, or nonrenewal of contract, you may have questions about your health benefits, retirement plans, accrued sick and vacation leave, qualified tuition reduction, email accounts, and other benefits.

 Outplacement Services